nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-innovation.md

 - Friday: Live Review with Scrum Masters and Team "Innovation, Collaboration, and Planning"

 # Points and Tangibles
-- Points (see canvas), live reviews will be scheuled in class.
+- Points (see canvas), live reviews will be scheduled in class.
 Everything will be crossover or pair graded using a "Review Ticket"
     - Individual
         - _posts: "Focus and Habits" video from Yale
         - _posts: "Personal Computer Plan"